igweze/fobrain/README.md

  # Developer
 <div align="justify" dir="auto">

-    foBrain AI is designed, developed, and maintained by Igweze Ebele Mark and is released under the Apache License 2.0
+    foBrain AI is designed, and developed by Igweze Ebele Mark and is released under the Apache License 2.0

 </div>